dardsminds/logwatcher/README.md

 ```

 ## Improve this app
-Anybody can contribute to enhance this utility for more feature, feel free to clone and create a branch to merge on master.
+Everyone is invited to contribute and enhance this utility for more feature, feel free to clone and create a branch to merge on master.